alimatai/AdaptSearch_Documentation/source/CommandLine_User_Guide.rst

 The input and outputs files are automatically handled for each tool but :

 ..
-Warning:: if you run a tool a second time (for instance with different parameters), the previous results will be erased !
-Make sure to move the previous results in another directory
+Warning:: if you run a tool a second time (for instance with different parameters), the previous results directories must be renamed or moved in another directory !
+If they are not, the tool will not be launched, or the previous results will be erased.

 After each tool run, various temporary and intermediate files are stored in the directory  **archived_temp_files/**.
-Already stored results will also be erased if you run the same tool twice.
+Already stored results might also be erased if you run the same tool twice (or, the new temp files won't be moved and will stay in the main directory).

 --------------------------------
 How to modify default parameters